cep5603/CMPSC_445_Tariffs_Project/README.md

 ### Functionalities and Test Results

+The web application contains the following functionalities the user may interact with:

+- Selection of reporting economy
+- Selection of product sector
+- Future tariff prediction
+  - Four fields the user may additionally edit to predict the import values of future years:
+     - Change in Average Duty Rate This Year (%)
+     - Change in Average Duty Rate Last Year (%)
+     - Average Duty Rate Last Year (%)
+     - Change in Import Value Last Year (Millions USD)
+     - *The user may also select an option to autofill the latter three with the values of the currently selected economy-product sector combination.*
+ - Historical View
+   - A line chart, made with Plotly, displaying the year-to-year import value and average duty rate of the selected economy-product sector combination

+---

 ### Data Collection

 Data was collected from `https://stats.wto.org/` after creating a WTO account.
 All reporting economies and the years 1988–2024 were selected.
 The following two indicators were attained:

 - Merchandise imports by product group – annual (Million US dollar)
   - *This is used as a target variable*
   - Data quantity: 102136 data rows
 - MFN - Simple average duty by product groups (Percent)
   - *This is used as an explanatory variable*
   - Data quantity: 49523 data rows

 Each row also includes many metadata not directly used by this project, such as the partner economy (only reporter economies were considered).

-The final dataframe used for model training is structured like this:
+The final dataframe used for model training is structured as below.

-(The row order in this sample has been randomized to show data diversity.)
+(The row order in this sample is randomized to show data diversity.)

 | Year | Product/Sector                                   | Reporting Economy         | ImportValue   | AverageDutyRate |
 | :--- | :----------------------------------------------- | :------------------------ | :------------ | :-------------- |